daniel-werner/tracy/README.md

 Workouts can be imported from standard gps xml files (GPX or TCX), or can be imported from the endomondo.com.

+The backend is written in Laravel framework, the frontend uses vue.js, and the analytics are created with open street maps, leafletjs, and Highcharts.
+The main goal of this application is to learn the Laravel framework.

 ### Demo
 Demo application can be found on [tracy.wernerd.info](http://tracy.wernerd.info), for demo purposes please use the following credentials: